KHP-Informatics/ALSgeneScanner/README.md

 ```

-Where $num_cpus is the number of cpus available on the machine, e.g. 4.
-This script will download and install all dependencies as well as create the necessary index files.
-The latter might require a little time depending on the number of CPUs used.
-To find out the number of CPUs available on your computer use the command nproc.
+This script will download and install all dependencies and necessary index and reference files.

 #### Obtain with Docker